seanpmaxwell/Typescript-Best-Practices/README.md

 - <b>Declaration</b>: exports one large declared item (i.e. a file called HttpStatusCodes.ts which exports a single enum containing all the http status codes.
 - <b>Modular</b>: export default is an `object-literal` containing a bunch of closely related functions/variables (i.e. a file call UserRepo.ts which has a bunch of functions for handling database queries related to user objects).
 - <b>Inventory</b>: for storing a large number of smaller declared items. (i.e. a file called types.ts which stores commonly shared types throughout your application)
-- <b>Linear</b>: executes a series of commands (i.e. a file called setup-db.ts which executes a bunch of file system commands to initialize a database).
+- <b>Linear</b>: executes a series of commands (i.e. a file called `setup-db.ts` which does a bunch of system commands to initialize a database).

+### 4 "Fundamental" Types
+- Primitives, Functions, Objects, and Classes
+- Functions are technicaly objects but are also callable and classes are syntax sugar for calling functions with `new`, but for all practical purposes we'll consider these our four fundamental types cause of how we use them.

-### Organize file into 4 sections
+### Organize files into 4 sections (group them by the "fundamental" type)
+- Because of how hoisting works in JavaScript, generally you should organize a file into these 4 sections (note that your file may not have all of them):
  - Variables
  - Types
-- Run
+ - Run (execute any logic that you need to)
-- Functions (or Class) <br/>
+ - Functions
-Note that your file may not have all of these sections

-## Data Types
-- Primitives, Functions, Objects, and Classes
-- Functions are technicaly objects but are also callable and Classes are syntax sugar for using functions with `new`, but for all practical purposes we'll consider these our four datatypes cause of how we use them.
+- Some special notes about organization:
+ - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` section (except maybe in linear scripts).
+ - If you have a any classes that are small enough and not shared that they don't warrant creating a separate file, put them in another section below the functions.
+Although with modular-programming we usually (but not always) don't need to create classes.
+ - If you are writing a large linear-script (i.e. task-automation or initializing a server), it might make more since to group your code by the task they are doing instead of by the fundamental-type.
+Still, if you decide to create some function-declarations in this script, place your function-declarations in another section at the bottom which is declared after all logic has executed.
+ - Always put the `export default` at the very bottom of every file.
+This makes your default export easier to keep track of and apply any wrappers it may need.

 ### Primitives
-- null, undefined, boolean, number, string.
-Boolean(), Number(), String() are object counter parts used during coercian.
+- `null`, `undefined`, `boolean`, `number`, `string` are the 5 o.g. primitives. es6 has added some new ones like `symbol` but we should all at least be familiar with the original 5 and how coercion works.
+Coercion is when we try to call a function on a primtive and JavaScript (under the hood) wraps its object counterpart (`Boolean`, `Number`, or `String`) around it so we can make the function call since primitives by themselves don't have functions.

 ### Functions
-- There are function declarations with `function fnName()` and arrow functions with `() => {}`.
-Function-declarations should be used directly in files, so they can be hoisted, and arrow functions should be used when creating functions inside of functions and jsx-elements.
-You may have to make exceptions to this when working with certain libraries but generally this is how it should be done.
+- There are function-declarations made with `function fnName() {}` and arrow-functions made with `() => {}`.
+Function-declarations should be used directly in files (so that we can use hoisting) and arrow functions should be used when creating functions inside of other functions (i.e. a callback passed to a JSX element).
+You may have to make exceptions to this when working with certain libraries cause of how `this` works in each but generally this is how it should be done.
 - When using arrow functions, only use parenthesis for the params if there are multiple params.
 Paranthesis are overkill if there is only one param:
 ```.ts
 function ParentFn(param) {